nickmoline/nickmoline.github.io/_posts/2011-12-24-the-geeks-night-before-christmas.md

 > He was busy coding, no time for bed
 > Visions of source code, danced through his head
 >
-> Wearing a thinkgeek t-shirt, and a Tux cap,
+> Wearing a ThinkGeek t-shirt, and a Tux cap,
 > He [tracked Santa Claus](http://www.noradsanta.org/) on the Google Earth App
 >
 > When out on the lawn there arose such a clatter,